 Key Questions

-- What are the names of the two proteins that act as a DNA helicase in eukaryotic transcription?
+• What are the names of the two proteins that act as DNA helicases in eukaryotic transcription?

 Transcription Termination in Eukaryotes

 Transcriptional termination in eukaryotes occurs during the process of 3' end polyadenylation, a modification to the 3’ ends of eukaryotic mRNAs.
 We will cover 3' end polyadenylation in more detail in Part 10.
-In short, a protein called cleavage and polyadenylation specificity factor (CPSF) binds to a polyadenylation signal sequence (5'-AAUAAA-3') in the mRNA.
-CPSF then acts as an endonuclease, cleaving the mRNA approximately 20 nucleotides downstream (towards the 3’ end of the mRNA) from the polyadenylation signal sequence.
+In short, an endonuclease called cleavage and polyadenylation specificity factor (CPSF) binds to a polyadenylation signal sequence (5'-AAUAAA-3') near the 3' end of the mRNA.
+CPSF then cuts the mRNA approximately 20 nucleotides downstream (towards the 3’ end of the mRNA) from the polyadenylation signal sequence.
 Cleavage of the mRNA by CPSF releases the mRNA from RNA polymerase II.

 After CPSF releases the mRNA from RNA polymerase II, there are two potential ways that RNA polymerase II can be released from the DNA, thereby terminating transcription:

-Figure 8.11 Transcription Termination in Eukaryotes A) Torpedo Model B) Allosteric Model --- Images created by SLKey Questions
+Figure 8.11 Transcription Termination in Eukaryotes A) Torpedo Model B) Allosteric Model --- Images created by SL

 Review Questions